slr71/notes/dnd/waterdeep.md

 the City of the Dead.

 We wait a little longer, and a tall knight comes striding in, and goes to a table where some other people are sitting.
-He stand there until they leave then sits down.
+He stands there until they leave then sits down.
 We are to pursue a necromancer who is stealing bones and animating them.
 They must be caught and stopped.
 Sir Ambrose has seen skeletons and zombies.
 We are to meet him at the City of the Dead at dusk.